AymaneShadow/3D-model-of-a-small-part-of-AUI-campus-Computer-Graphics-Class/README.md

 --------------------------------------------------------------------

+This project was made using Eclipse IDE.
 To run the 3D Engine perform he following steps:

 1 - Open Eclipse.